mltooling/project-template/CONTRIBUTING.md

 act -s BUILD_ARGS="--make --test" -j build
 ```

 The `--make --test` steps are configured as default.
-If you call the job without `BUILD_ARGS`, so you can also just run:
+If you call the job without `BUILD_ARGS` the build and test steps will be executed:

 ```bash
 act -j build